Top 6 Algarve Lighthouses to Visit for Stunning Views

 Location: Near Faro, on Culatra Island's western side—known as Ilha do Farol.

-Opening Hours & Entrants: Wednesdays from 14h00 to 17h00 free access.
-This is a fantastic place to mix a boat excursion with lighthouse visit.
+Opening Hours & Entrants: Wednesdays from 14h00 to 17h00, free access.
+This is a fantastic place to mix a boat excursion with a lighthouse visit.

 Farol de Vila Real de Sano António